Victim Information & Notification Everyday (VINE)

 To go on-line and check, click above.

-Kendall County Sheriff Richard Randall announces that Illinois ‘ automated victim notification system is fully operational at the Kendall County Jail.
+Kendall County Sheriff Dwight Baird announces that Illinois ‘ automated victim notification system is fully operational at the Kendall County Jail.
 The system was interfaced with a statewide VINE ® network giving crime victims access to the custody status of inmates incarcerated in any county, or Illinois Department of Corrections facility.

 The VINE ® system is designed to bridge the gap between crime victims and the criminal justice system.
 The service uses advanced technology to electronically link the state’s booking systems to a national Call Center in Louisville, KY.